WordPress/openverse/documentation/general/general_setup.md

 Microsoft's
 [official documentation](https://docs.microsoft.com/en-us/windows/wsl/install).

+## `ov` development environment

+Openverse maintainers are currently working on a tool `ov` to make setting up and maintaining the Openverse development environment easier for everyone involved, but especially new contributors.
+You may see references to `ov` in issues or pull requests for this reason.
+For now, `ov` is not documented or recommended for use by inexperienced contributors.
+Once the Openverse maintainers have decided `ov` is stable enough to recommend for new contributors, we will update this documentation to exclusively use an `ov` based approach to setting up the environment.

+For now, if you'd like to try `ov`, run `./ov help` from the repository root to view the command's built-in documentation.

 ## Requirement matrix

 Based on which part of the Openverse stack you are contributing to, you might